greena13/react-hotkeys/README.md

 This is the default type of `<HotKeys />` component, and should normally be your first choice for efficiency and clarity (the user generally expects keyboard input to affect the focused element in the browser).

-Each time a new element is focused, the history of the keys that have already been pressed are reset.

 ### How action handlers are resolved

 > If one of the DOM-mounted descendents of an `<HotKeys>` component are in focus (and it is listening to key events) AND those key events match a hot key in the component's key map, then the corresponding action is triggered.